With chefs from Din Tai Fung, the legendary Taipei-based global chain, it is not surprising that Mr Huang Jin has rapidly gained a cult following.

 The immaculately made xiao long bao are perfection.
 Showcasing the skill of the chefs, the xiao long bao skins are elastic, translucent, of consistent thickness and don't tear or unravel.
 In order to achieve such results, incredible discipline and extreme quality control are prerequisites.

-The pan-fried chicken dumplings, were equally impressive.
-These potstickers had beautifully silky skins and perfectly crispy bases.
-The lemon grass chicken dumplings were of particular note - bursting with a deliciously complex splash of lemon grass, they were an absolute delight.
+The pan-fried chicken dumplings, which we are told are the latest addition to the menu, were equally impressive.
+As were the potstickers, which had beautifully silky skins and perfectly crispy bases.
+The lemon grass chicken dumplings were also of note - bursting with a deliciously complex splash of lemon grass, they were an absolute delight.

 Mr Huang Jin’s rendition of the Taiwanese Fried Chicken is commendable - beautifully balanced from the use of soy sauce, sugar, garlic, rice wine and five-spice.

-Having been an iconic Melbourne classic in their days at the Rialto Tower, Mr Huang Jin have moved but are better than ever at their new Archway location.
 While many Chinese restaurants in Melbourne serve xiao long bao, Mr Huang Jin’s variety are a cut above.
 The fillings are lean, not fatty, and the technique used to produce them is impeccable.
 Aside from dumplings, Mr Huang Jin serves up a delicious mix of Taiwanese main courses and tapas offerings.
-Combined with its excellent drinks menu and warm service, Mr Huang Jin is a compelling lunch and dinner time destination.
+Combined with the stylish location, excellent drinks menu and warm service, Mr Huang Jin is a compelling lunch and dinner time destination.